 Reservoirs, parks, and the wilderness within the MAC Region are used by outdoor recreation enthusiasts throughout the year.
 Enhancing recreation and public access in the region will be achieved by projects that:

-- Conserve and preserve open space and access to public land. - · Remove and control invasive species. - Improve water quality. - Provide appropriate sanitation facilities at recreation sites. - Road management activities to reduce runoff to streams. - Improve opportunities for public outreach and environmental education.
+- Conserve and preserve land.

+- Remove and control invasive species.

+- Improve water quality.

 Impacts